AvinashSalgu1/Employee-Review-System/README.md

 # Employee Review System
 The Employee Review System is a Streamlit application that enables managers and higher ups to review their employees and provide ratings on various aspects.
-It also allows the user to leave comments about their professors.
+It also allows the user to leave comments about their employees.
 The app includes a dashboard that analyzes the ratings using a radar plot and performs sentiment analysis on the received comments.

 [Project Link](https://employee-review.azurewebsites.net/)